Head, Neck & Face Pain

 Once tension builds it may travel up to the head or down to the shoulders, or the upper back; or for some people both places.

 There is an important bone inside the skull known as the sphenoid bone.
 This bone connects to every other skull bone.
-If muscular tension causes this bone to be displaced, even slightly, it can cause cranial strains leading to headaches, eye pain, sinus pain, ear pain and even jaw pain etc, depending on which bone has been affected by the sphenoid.
+If muscular tension causes the sphenoid bone to be put-upon, even slightly, it can cause cranial strains leading to headaches, eye pain, sinus pain, ear pain and even jaw pain etc, depending on which bone has been affected by the sphenoid.

-When the muscles of the neck are in spasm, they can affect the blood flow passing through the vertebral artery.
-These two arteries are important as they travel through the spinal bones (vertebrae) to help supply the brain.
+This is a headache that arises when the neck muscles tighten up.
+In particular, when the muscles of the neck are constricted, they might in some cases pinch the blood flow passing through the neck (the vertebral artery on the way to the brain).
+These two vertebral arteries are important as they travel through the spinal bones (vertebrae) and onto the brain.
 A reduction in blood flow can lead to a feeling of tiredness, mussiness, ‘cotton wool in my head’, ‘feels like I am spaced out’ amongst other symptoms.

 Top Tips for Beating Head and Neck Pain